How To Clean A Washing Machine Naturally

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Got a smelly washing machine?
-Here is my tried and tested technique on how to clean a washing machine effectively and environmentally friendly, without the use of harsh chemicals.
-Using vinegar and soda crystals, not only will it banish bad smells, but it will reduce limescale and mould too.
+Here is my tried and tested technique on how to clean a washing machine effectively and environmentally friendly, using vinegar and soda crystals.
+These will not only banish bad smells but reduce limescale and mould too.

 Like, for example, did you know that cleaning your washing machine is a key semi-regular household chore we should all be doing?